tuva-health/docs/docs/connectors/canvas.md

 ### **Step 7: Test the Connection**

-Before running transformations, verify that dbt can connect to Snowflake using your profiles.yml settings:
+Before running transformations, verify that dbt can connect to your data warehouse using your profiles.yml settings:
 ```Bash
 dbt debug
 ```